Skip to main content

 Performance Tips (Query)

-• Use PK Chunking for very large queries when supported (>200,000 records)
+• Use PK Chunking with the Bulk v1 API for very large queries when supported (>200,000 records)

 Error Handling